ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>In part two of this series, we cover how to scale a web application platform to support 1M daily visitors.</blockquote>

 <h3>3.
-This Man Controls 40% of the Internet and It’s a Problem - <a href="https://medium.com/notes-and-theories/this-man-controls-40-of-the-internet-and-its-a-problem-1b37a66e6185" target="_blank" rel="noopener noreferrer">link</a></h3>
+Meet Angular v19 - <a href="https://medium.com/angular-blog/meet-angular-v19-7b29dfd05b84" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Notes`**
+✍️ **posted by `Angular Blog`**

-<blockquote>Meet Matt Mullenweg.</blockquote>
+<blockquote>In the past two years we doubled down on our investment in developer experience and performance — in every single release we’ve been…</blockquote>

 <h3>4.
-Taming Font Size Chaos in React Native: The My11Circle Solution - <a href="https://medium.com/@Games24x7Tech/taming-font-size-chaos-in-react-native-the-my11circle-solution-8f76afd8ce78" target="_blank" rel="noopener noreferrer">link</a></h3>
+New CSS Features in 2024: 6 Shiny CSS Features You Might Not Know About - <a href="https://medium.com/@bruno.mazza87/new-css-features-in-2024-6-shiny-css-features-you-might-not-know-about-8a23c4eab502" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Games24x7 Blogs`**
+✍️ **posted by `Bruno Mazza`**

-<blockquote>Discover how to maintain consistent font sizes in React Native and WebView, enhancing user experience across devices — insights from…</blockquote>
+<blockquote>Every now and then, an exciting new feature makes its way from the CSS specifications into our browsers, giving developers new amazing…</blockquote>

 <h3>5.
 How To Build Your Own NAS Software (From Scratch) - <a href="https://medium.com/chifi-media/how-to-build-your-own-nas-software-from-scratch-b62579fbc93a" target="_blank" rel="noopener noreferrer">link</a></h3>